 How Much Does a Yacht Purser Earn?

-As a senior member of the crew on a larger vessel, you might expect to earn pretty decent money on board.
-According to the most recent 2020 Dockwalk Salary Survey, the salary for a purser paid in dollars ranges from $3,500 to $12,000 per month on the larger yachts.
+According to the most recent 2021 Dockwalk Salary Survey, the salary for a purser paid in dollars ranges from $5,000 to $12,250 per month on the larger yachts.
 As pursers are usually found on larger vessels, no data for yachts smaller than 140 feet was reported.

 How to Apply For a Yacht Purser Job

 While the purser position may not be well known outside of the yachting industry and is reserved for those on larger vessels with, usually, some seniority, if you’re truly interested in assuming the role, then start preparing as early as you can.
 As Wallace notes, purser positions are prized and tend to be filled in-house.
 “Getting your foot in the door is crucial,” she says.
 “Be proactive in searching for roles, contact management companies, as well as recruiters.”